ezgnicmy/legendary-spoon/README.md

 Makes a video based on minimum inputs and user interaction

-In practice, it can generate a simple yet somewhat configurable slideshow video with text-to-speech audio from a text file and an image directory in about 30 seconds or less.
+In practice, it can generate a simple yet somewhat configurable slideshow video with text-to-speech audio from a text file and an image directory in about 30 seconds or less for 640x360 and a couple minutes for 1280x720 (the current default output resolution).
 That is when using the current configuration of balcon (T2S) and ffmpeg (video compositing).
 It is a way more useful than spending minutes doing it by hand and praying that the video editor does not crash.

 ## Functionality